-Note.
-A participant placing his finger on the starting point which is located 35cm away from the screen.
-The target is positioned 24cm above the starting point and the answers are placed on each of its sides, 20cm apart.
-Z axis maps the path to and from the screen.
-X-axis maps the left and right directions.
-Y axis maps the up and down directions.

 Procedure

 Two main sessions were conducted on the same day with their order counterbalanced between participants: one session for keyboard response and the other for motion tracking, each included a practice block and six test blocks of 40 trials each (i.e., 40 practice trials and 240 test trials).
 Half the trials were congruent and half incongruent (pseudorandomly intermixed, as explained in the Stimuli section above).
 Breaks were given between blocks.